vcflib/vcflib/README.md

     % cd vcflib
     % make

-Executables are built into the root directory of the repository.
+Executables are built into the ./bin directory in the repository.
+A number of shell, perl, python, and R scripts already reside there.
+This makes installation easy, as users can add vcflib/bin to their path, or copy the contained executables to a directory already in their path.

 ## executables